Skip to content

 • Fellowships or cash prizes

-• Entertainment costs, such as opening parties, receptions, or fundraisers designed to raise funds for your own organization and on behalf of another person, organization, or cause.
+• Entertainment costs, such as opening parties, receptions, or fundraisers designed to raise funds for your own organization or on behalf of another person, organization, or cause

 • Applicant organization details (EIN, UEI number from SAM.gov, mission statement, annual operating budget, organization location information, primary contact information, publicity name).